 Intestacy Guide: When There Is No Will

-Dying intestate means passing away without a valid Will.
-In these cases, the deceased’s assets are distributed according to state laws of succession, which prioritize the closest living relatives (spouse, children, then parents and siblings).
-Instead of an Executor, the court appoints an Administrator to manage the estate, pay debts, and oversee the probate process.
-Intestate probate is often more time-consuming and prone to disputes than estates with a Will.
-Many heirs in this situation utilize an inheritance advance to manage immediate financial needs while the court determines the legal distribution of the estate.
+Dying intestate means passing away without a valid will.
+In these cases, the deceased’s assets are distributed according to state laws of succession, which prioritize the closest living relatives.
+Instead of an executor, the court appoints an administrator to manage the estate, pay debts, and oversee the probate process.
+Intestate probate is often more time-consuming and prone to disputes than estates with a will.
+Many heirs in this situation utilize an inheritance advance to manage immediate financial needs while the court determines the legal distribution of assets.

-Losing a loved one is a stressful experience that becomes even more complex when they die “intestate”—the legal term for dying without a Will.
-Without a written roadmap of the deceased’s wishes, the legal system takes over, following a strict set of rules that may or may not align with what your loved one intended.
+Losing a loved one is always a complex emotional journey, but it becomes a significant legal challenge when they die “intestate”—meaning they passed away without a valid will.
+Without a written roadmap, the legal system follows a strict set of rules that may not align with what your loved one intended.

 Asset Distribution by State Law

-When there is no Will, you lose the ability to choose who inherits what.
-Instead, the laws of the state where the deceased lived dictate the outcome.
-Most states follow a similar priority list: the surviving spouse and children inherit first, followed by grandchildren, parents, and then siblings.
-This rigid structure often causes tension, especially in blended families or when the deceased had long-term partners who were not legally married.
+When there is no will, you lose the ability to choose who inherits your property.
+Instead, state laws dictate the outcome, usually prioritizing the surviving spouse and children.
+This can cause significant tension in blended families or for long-term partners who were not legally married and therefore have no standing under default intestacy laws.

 The Role of the Court-Appointed Administrator

-Since no Executor was named in a Will, the probate court must appoint an Administrator.
-This person fulfills the same duties as an Executor: inventorying assets, paying off creditors, and distributing the remaining balance.
-If multiple family members want this role, it can lead to a lengthy and expensive legal battle before the probate process even officially begins.
+Since no executor was named in a will, the probate court must appoint an administrator.
+This person takes on the fiduciary duty of inventorying assets, notifying creditors, and paying off debts.
+If multiple family members want this role, it can lead to a lengthy and expensive legal battle before the estate even begins the settlement process.

 Why Intestate Probate Takes Longer